alperade/farm-stack-bonjuur-app/README.md

 ## To-do
-- Create a page for sign up for updates (if address is not serviced) - Create waitlist api slicers and update waitlist.js
-- Clean up fomore pages, reducers..etc
 - Stop subscription page (turn is_active to false)
 - Admin page (shows is active false and updated on date)
 - Forgot password with email reset (https://www.geeksforgeeks.org/sending-email-using-fastapi-framework-in-python/)